rust-lang/rust/src/doc/trpl/dining-philosophers.md

 For our second project, let’s look at a classic concurrency problem.
 It’s called ‘the dining philosophers’.
-It was originally conceived by Dijkstra in 1965, but we’ll use a lightly adapted version from [this paper][paper] by Tony Hoare in 1985.
+It was originally conceived by Dijkstra in 1965, but we’ll use a version from [this paper][paper] by Tony Hoare in 1985, adjusted to use gender-neutral language.

 [paper]: http://www.usingcsp.com/cspbook.pdf